HarukaMa/aleo-explorer/README.md

 ## Database update warning

-The database schema has been updated recently to support the latest blockchain feature (deployment).
-There was also a slight change in the `Transaction` table.
-It should be possible to manually fix the database schema, but you can always just resync the database from scratch.
+The database schema has been updated at the start of testnet 3 phase 3.
+It's recommended to start clean and import the database schema from `pg_dump.sql`.

-No migration script is provided this time.
+Further schema updates will be provided as database migrations.

 ## Prerequisites